 Because of the rapid growth of Computer, Telecommunications, and Internet Technologies; traditional areas of business law have been changing.
 Technology Law or Cyberlaw in many areas is a relatively new area of law that is a combination of numerous other areas of law including intellectual property law, business contracts, real estate development, franchise law, and corporate law.
 The difference between Cyberlaw and other traditional areas of law is that in Cyberlaw, previously decided legal issues are being challenged and need to be re-examined because of advances in technology.
 Whether you have trade dress problems, breach of web development agreements, or theft of intellectual property, it is important to have a Texas Technology Lawyer that is familiar with emerging areas of law as well as is able to grasp new areas of developing technology and law.

-As Former Chair of Computer & Technology Section of the State Bar of Texas; Former Chair & Webmaster of the Texas Young Lawyers Association, San Antonio Bar Association, and several other bar associations; and Director & Speaker at Bar Tech Conferences, he is familiar with a wide variety of Computer, Internet, and other Technology issues.
-He has worked with other Texas Intellectual Property Lawyers on complex intellectual property lawsuits and arbitrations including breach of trade secrets, patent malpractice claims, disputes over patent ownership, domain disputes, web development disputes, trademark & servicemark disputes, and copyright infringement lawsuits.
+As Former Chair of Computer and Technology Section of the State Bar of Texas; Former Chair and Webmaster of the Texas Young Lawyers Association, San Antonio Bar Association, and several other bar associations; and Director and Speaker at Bar Tech Conferences, he is familiar with a wide variety of Computer, Internet, and other Technology issues.
+He has worked with other Texas Intellectual Property Lawyers on complex intellectual property lawsuits and arbitrations including breach of trade secrets, patent malpractice claims, disputes over patent ownership, domain disputes, web development disputes, trademark and servicemark disputes, and copyright infringement lawsuits.

 Even though traditional intellectual property laws saw computer software as a copyright issue and prevented patenting mathematical formulas, current intellectual property laws allow patents for the protection of a specific application of a formula.
 Thus, in some situations software may qualify for a patent if the patent application produces a useful, concrete and tangible result.
 In other situations software falls under copyright.